GuillaumeCharvolin/HatHome/README.md

 ## 🕹️ Game Concept

-You control a ship that must be defended against waves of alien attacks.
+You need to defend a ship against waves of alien attacks.

 ## 🛠️ Tech Stack